tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 * `PrepareProposal` should create a list of [TxRecord](./abci%2B%2B_methods_002_draft.md#txrecord) each containing a transaction passed in `RequestPrepareProposal.txs`, in the same other.
 The field `action` must be set to `UNMODIFIED` for all [TxRecord](./abci%2B%2B_methods_002_draft.md#txrecord) elements in the list.
-  The Application should check whether the size of all transactions exceeds the byte limit (`RequestPrepareProposal.max_tx_bytes`).
-If so, the Application should remove transactions at the end of the list until the total byte size conforms to the limit.
+  The Application must check whether the size of all transactions exceeds the byte limit (`RequestPrepareProposal.max_tx_bytes`).
+If so, the Application must remove transactions at the end of the list until the total byte size is at or below the limit.
 * `ProcessProposal` should set `ResponseProcessProposal.accept` to _true_ and return.
 * `ExtendVote` should set `ResponseExtendVote.extension` to an empty byte array and return.
 * `VerifyVoteExtension` should set `ResponseVerifyVoteExtension.accept` to _true_ if the extension is an empty byte array